 Sunshine isn't about the new features, so much as it is about connecting all of them in an intuitive way.

 Zendesk has been increasingly focused on information sharing between its numerous apps, and the Sunshine platform offers the infrastructure to do just that.
 The company's ultimate goal is to become an essential, ubiquitous open-ended CRM platform for all.

 Zendesk is unquestionably a top-tier customer service solution.
 Now the AWS-powered Zendesk Sunshine is here to offer a wide-open CRM platform as well.

-If you’re looking for a CRM solution for your own business, the most important thing is to pick a platform (and a price plan) that’s tailored towards your own needs.
-There’s no one-size-fits-all solution when it comes to CRM.
-To make things easier, you can click our handy Compare Quotes tool, letting you get price quotes for CRM systems in moments:
+If you're looking for a CRM solution for your own business, the most important thing is to pick a platform (and a price plan) that's tailored towards your own needs.
+There's no one-size-fits-all solution when it comes to CRM.
+To make things easier, you can check out our handy Compare Quotes tool, letting you get price quotes for CRM systems like Zendesk.